MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 The Operations Manager agent sends alert and discovery data to the primary management server, which writes the data to the operational database.
 The agent also sends events, performance, and state data to the primary management server for that agent, which writes the data to the operational and data warehouse databases simultaneously.

 The agent sends data according to the schedule parameters for each rule and monitor.
 For optimized collection rules, data is only transmitted if a sample of a counter differs from the previous sample by a specified tolerance, such as 10%.
-This helps reduce network traffic and the volume of data stored in the operational database.
+This condition helps reduce network traffic and the volume of data stored in the operational database.

 Additionally, all agents send a packet of data, called a *heartbeat*, to the management server on a regular schedule, by default every 60 seconds.
 The purpose of the heartbeat is to validate the availability of the agent and communication between the agent and the management server.
 For more information on heartbeats, see [How Heartbeats Work in Operations Manager](manage-agent-heartbeat-overview.md).